Tesla charging stations: What to know on the go

 New Model S and Model X purchases come with free Supercharging for as long as you own the car.
 Image source: The Verge

-Usually, Destination Chargers are free to use, as long as you are a patron of the facility that the charger is installed at.
+Destination Chargers, on the other hand, are usually free to use as long as you are a patron of the facility in which the charger is installed.
 This is a pretty fair trade, especially if you are using a Destination Charger at a hotel you are staying at.
-Plus, it doesn’t matter what model Tesla you have!

 Tesla models that do not qualify for free charging have to pay to use Superchargers.
 The question of how much do Tesla charging stations cost varies, depending on your location.
 It also depends on if the Supercharger bills per kilowatt hour (kWh) your battery is charging or per minute that the vehicle is charging.

 It costs about $0.25 per kWh of energy you use to charge your car with a Tesla Supercharger.
 Depending on where you are, you may be billed per minute you charge, instead of by the kilowatt-hour.